NZ Dollar Rises Against Most Majors

-BRUSSELS (dpa-AFX) - The New Zealand strengthened against the other major currencies in the Asian session on Monday.
+BRUSSELS (dpa-AFX) - The New Zealand dollar strengthened against most major currencies in the early European session on Thursday.

-If the kiwi extends its uptrend, it is likely to find resistance around 0.75 against the greenback, 78.00 against the yen and 1.49 against the euro.
+If the kiwi extends its uptrend, it is likely to find resistance around 0.75 against the greenback, 1.48 against the euro and 79.00 against the yen.

 Copyright RTT News/dpa-AFX